nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 specified date.
 This date has to be equal to or earlier than the current system date.
 If the no date is specified, Patient Manager will execute the command with the current system date.

-> ❗ Note: Before adding a medical record to a patient, you must have previously loaded a patient with the
+> :warning: Note: Before adding a medical record to a patient, you must have previously loaded a patient with the
 > [`load`](#loading-a-patients-medical-records-load) command.
 If no patient has been loaded, Patient Manager
 > will print an error message.